-This definition says that any use of "+" is implemented via inlining a call to an appropriately-typed op\Addition method.
-The ^T notation for type variables indicates statically resolved type parameters (SRTP).
+This definition says that any use of "+" is implemented via inlining a call to an appropriately-typed op_Addition method, defined on the type ^T or ^U, i.e. the type of either the left-hand or right-hand argument.
+The ^T notation for type variables indicates statically resolved type parameters (SRTP), i.e. type parameters which are resolved to a nominal type at compile-time.
 The inline keyword was added to F# only to support this construct: by inlining, the constraint would be resolved according to the types available at point of use.
 This allows overloaded arithmetic to integrate neatly with Hindley-Milner type inference, and code to take a more natural form:

 '''

 let x1 = 1 + 1 // an integer

 let x2 = 1.0 + 2.0 // a floating point number

-let x2 = DateTime.Now + TimeSpan.Years(1.0) // a date
+let x3 = DateTime.Now + TimeSpan.Years(1.0) // a date

 '''